aws/serverless-application-model/README.md

 </details>

+The `Transform: AWS::Serverless-2016-10-31` line instructs CloudFormation to transform the template using the SAM transform before deployment.

+## Contributing

-## Setting up development environment
+### Setting up development environment

 Make sure you have Python 3.7+ installed.